 Garlic grows in a season after planting seeds in the fall.
 Garlic scapes are ready each spring and bulbs are ready each fall.

 What's the Best Garlic to Plant in My Garden?

-The best option for garlic for planting is to get some from a local grower.
-That way you know you’ll have stock that is adapted to your climate.
-I got my first bulbs for planting from my friend, Deb, who lives just a few miles down the road from us.
+The best option for growing garlic is to get some garlic bulbs from a local grower.
+That way you know you have garlic stock that is adapted to your climate.
+I got my first garlic bulbs for planting from my friend, Deb, who lives just a few miles down the road from us.